 Example resource quota estimation (three task WDL)

-Consider a three-task WDL that will run on one to many samples.
-You would need to look across all three tasks to determine what the maximum amount of CPU and PD you expect to need at any given time.
+Consider a three-task WDL that will run on one or more samples.
+You need to look across all three tasks to find the maximum amount of CPU and PD you expect to need at any given time.

 - Task 1: uses 10 CPUs and 10GB of PD